Yarr/Yarr/docs/localdb.md

 **Local Database (Local DB) is mainly data managing system for YARR based on MongoDB.**

 ### Base system
-Local DB system is based on following systems (to be installed by the installer):
 - [MongoDB](https://docs.mongodb.com/v3.6/) v3.6.3
 - Python3
 - PyROOT (executable by Python3) (<span style="color:red">PLAN: will be replaced by python module</span>)